NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Croatia's tax system uses progressive rates set partly by municipalities.
 Tax residency is triggered by spending 183+ days in Croatia or having property available for 183+ days.
 Residents are taxed on worldwide income; non-residents only on Croatian-source income.
 Digital Nomad Visa holders are explicitly exempt from Croatian income tax on foreign earnings — one of the visa's key benefits.

-• Income tax rate 1: 20% on annual income up to €60,000 (default; municipalities can set 15–23%)
+• Income tax rate 1: 20% default on annual income up to €60,000 (municipalities can set 15–23%)

-• Income tax rate 2: 30% on annual income above €60,000 (default; municipalities can set 25–33%)
+• Income tax rate 2: 30% default on annual income above €60,000 (municipalities can set 25–33%)

-• Personal allowance: €600/month tax-free (€7,200/year)
+• Personal allowance: €600/month tax-free (€7,200/year) — flat for 2026 after rising from €560 in 2025

 • Social security (employee): 20% of gross salary (pension contributions)